DulceM88/Trivia-Game/README.md

 ##Technologies Used
 - Bootstrap to streamline appearance of website
-- CSS for further customization of bootstrap -JavaScript functions and for loops
+- CSS for further customization of bootstrap
+- JavaScript functions and for loops
--jQuery to dynamically manipulate DOM
+- jQuery to dynamically manipulate DOM